uk-national-parking-platform/uk-national-parking-platform.github.io/join.md

 ## Find out more
 To find out more & to join the NPP, contact Keith or Emily at Parking Matters.
 Just email npp@parkingmatters.com

-Parking Matters is the project manager for the NPP, working for Manchester City Council and the Department for Transport.
+Parking Matters is the project manager for the NPP Pilot, working for Manchester City Council and the Department for Transport.